chimera-linux/sd-tools/README.md

 It is currently work in progress so some parts are not entirely flexible and other parts such as man pages are still missing.

+The codebase is originally derived from systemd 255, with changes imported as necessary.